Glamourous celebrities such as Victoria Beckham and Cameron Diaz have both suffered from, and overcome adult acne – so there is relief out there!

 Very simply, acne is caused by an excess of sebum (sweat) being produced in the skin, this can lead to bacteria in the pores AND because normal skin shedding is slower in acnaic skins the pores get clogged up easier.
 This mix of extra sebum and dead skin leads to spots and breakouts.

 Acne is commonly seen on the jaw and cheeks, chest and back.

 The lesions can be red cysts (which can be very painful and feel deep), puss-filled spots (pustules) and/or blackheads (comedones).

 The reality is, there are MANY issues that can irritate and worsen acne but the cause is usually due to fluctuating irregular hormones.
 Other issues such as pollution, cosmetics, smoking, diet and sweat can also contribute.

-The issues which come with having acne (at any age) are difficult and can be physically and emotionally straining.
+The issues which come with having acne (not just as an adult but at any age) are incredibly difficult and can be physically and emotionally straining.

 It can be very sore and tender on the skin.